Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **History of Javascript**

-- JavaScript was invented by Brendan Eich in 1995.It was originally named Mocha, but quickly became known as LiveScript and, later, JavaScript. and interpreted language
+- JavaScript was invented by Brendan Eich in 1995.It was originally named Mocha, but quickly became known as LiveScript and, later, JavaScript. and interpreted language with single threaded

 **1.What is JavaScript?**
 - JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging.(e.g :-clickable buttons, popup menus, etc.)